 Standards are an important aspect of the system design – these include international standards, space industry standards, and de-facto standards.
 The use of space industry and international standards ensures that the system is compatible with many spacecraft systems.
-Use of de-facto standards also ensures that the systems can have a long lifetime without the risk of high maintenance costs – today many customers require lifetimes of 10 years or more.
+Use of de-facto standards also ensures that the systems can have a long lifetime without the risk of high maintenance costs.

 For space standards, the systems support the ESA/CCSDS Telemetry and Telecommand Packet Standards and the ESA Packet Utilization Standard.

 Terma is also able to fully support the product in the field and has developed high quality user training material and user documentation.

 The system has been developed by learning from experiences over the last 35 years.
 Therefore, the system is well tuned to the user needs and provides a highly intuitive environment such that learning the system is not an arduous task.